Maghnie/docs/developers/api-documentation/guides-and-tutorials/administration.md

 ...
 ```

 Note that one new project role has appeared.
-This _admin_ role was automatically created when we created the new project and assigned to the creating user.
+This _admin_ role was automatically created when we created the new project and the role was assigned to the creating user.

 {% hint style="info" %}
 Automatic creation and assignment of the _admin_ role on new projects ensures that the creating user has access to the project and can grant access to others.